 Low costs plus high ROI is an automatic business win.
 With eCommerce email marketing campaigns, there are no print costs, no postage fees, and no advertising rates.
 Email marketing brings $40 for every $1 spent, outperforming search, display, and social marketing.
 A recent study revealed that 85% of US retailers recognize email marketing as the most effective customer acquisition tactic.

 With the simple click of a button, your email marketing campaign can reach and influence thousands of people.
-Subscribers who share your offers and news with their friends, essentially act as brand advocates.
-The more recipients distribute your content, the more exposure and credibility your business gains.
+Email subscribers who share your offers and news with their friends, essentially act as brand advocates.
+The more recipients distribute your content, the more exposure and credibility your eCommerce store gains.

 eCommerce email marketing campaigns can be used to generate sales, enhance customer engagement, raise brand awareness, and reward loyal customers.